bbe2/portfolio/README.md

-## Who is John Galt? - oops! instructor.brian
+## instructor.brian
-- strategist with deep process re-engineering practice skills
+strategist with deep process re-engineering practice skills
-- - hands-on programming and curriculum instruction
+- hands-on programming and curriculum instruction
-- - - Thank you for learning about my skills! ~brian
+- Thank you for learning about my skills!

-~ jeffersonian reengineering
+## jeffersonian reengineering
 > The whole and patch should be commensurate.
 >> Thomas Jefferson to James Madison
->> Jun 20th, 1787
+>>> Jun 20th, 1787

 ## portfolio
 [a.brian.hogan.cv.pdf](https://github.com/bbe2/portfolio/files/12580785/a.brian.hogan.cv.pdf)